-The Burrow sleeps 4 guests and 1 dog.
+The Hideaway, Lakeside sleeps 4 guests and 1 dog.

 The Warren is a real find, being one of only a few properties with lake frontage on Derwentwater.
 Its unique location tucked away in the woods with gorgeous mountain views makes it an idyllic retreat.
 Step outside, across the private road and into the garden where you can follow a woodland path down to the pebbled lakeshore.
 There you can relax and listen to the breeze gently blowing through the reeds or, for those who are a bit more adventurous, take a dip in the refreshing water!

 The Warren sleeps 8 guests and 1 dog.

 How about a cottage in the grounds of a castle?
 Dower House Cottage shares a location with Wray Castle, an impressive Victorian folly on the banks of Windermere.
 The mid-19th century holiday cottage has access to the lake via woodland paths and daytime mooring is also available on the National Trust jetty.
 Or why not catch a Windermere Lake Cruiser and explore the lake and beyond from your front door?
 Don’t forget to also look out for visiting ducks, who might pop up to the cottage to say hello!